 Check out all these fun ways to use printable alphabet dot letters with your kids.
 Teach letter recognition and letter formation while providing many opportunities for sensory input and fine motor practice.
 Your students will love these alphabet activities.

 I love to think of creative ways to use things.
 That includes everything from art and craft supplies to recyclables and “trash”.
 It also includes printable resources.
 Today I’m going to share lots and lots of ways to use alphabet dot pages.
 There are soooo many fun ways to use these simple printables for letter activities with your kids.

 The printable alphabet dot pages that you see here can be found in my store.
-If you don’t have the resource from my store, you can still do many of these activities using large hand drawn letters (without dots).
+If you don’t have the resource from my store, you can still do many of these activities using large hand-drawn letters (without dots).
 I have also included a few affiliate links at the bottom of this post for your shopping convenience.
-If you purchase something from link, there will be no additional cost to you, but a small portion of your purchase will be used towards the cost of maintaining this website
+If you purchase something from a link, there will be no additional cost to you, but a small portion of your purchase will be used towards the cost of maintaining this website.

 Dot Markers & Stamps

-One of the most obvious ways to use alphabet dot pages is with dot markers.
-Kids can stamp colored circles onto their page to create a letter.
+One of the most obvious ways to use these dot alphabet letter pages is with dot markers.
+Kids can stamp colored circles onto their pages to create a letter.

 Kids can also use a stamp pad and stampers to add little images to the dots.
 Letter stamps are great too.
 Do you have an animal lover?
 Get a paw print stamp.

 If you don’t have any stamps, don’t worry.
 You can make your own!
 Here, I created a stamp from an empty glue stick wrapped in washi tape.
 I topped the stamper with a self-adhesive hook and loop tape dot.
 This makes a really interesting texture in each dot.
 You can also add small foam stickers to the top to make shape stamps.